tenox7/wrp/README.md

 ## Modes of operation

-### Access
+### Access Types

-- Browser in browser, navigate to the address of WRP and use built-in web form to naviate.
+- Browser-in-browser, navigate to the address of WRP and use the built-in web form to browse web.
 - HTTP proxy mode which offers more seamless, but also limited use.
+Semi compatible with https://.

 ### Rende modes

 - ISMAP "graphical" mode, renders web page in to a GIF/PNG/JPG image with clickable imagemap.
 - Simple HTML mode converts pages into simplified HTML for old browsers.

+Different modes have different uses.
+ISMAP mode will be better for flashy modern web.
+Simple HTML mode will be better for reading articles or documentation.

 ## Usage Instructions

 * [Download a WRP binary](https://github.com/tenox7/wrp/releases/) run it on a machine that will become your WRP gateway/server.
 This should be modern hardware and OS.
-Google Chrome / Chromium Browser is required to be preinstalled.
-Do not try to run WRP on an old machine like Windows XP or 98.
+Google Chrome / Chromium / Brave Browser is required to be preinstalled.
+Do not run WRP on an old machine like Windows XP or 98.
 * Make sure you have disabled firewall or open port WRP is listening on (by default 8080).
 * Point your legacy browser to `http://address:port` of the WRP server or set your proxy address there.
 * Type a search string or a full http/https URL and click **Go**.